pegi4/tanstack-research/README.md

 # 🚀 TanStack Start – Unique Functions & Features

+## Introduction

+TanStack Start is a modern full-stack React framework that builds on top of TanStack Router to provide a complete development solution.
+Unlike traditional frameworks, it takes a **client-first approach** while offering robust server-side capabilities, powered by Vite for lightning-fast development.

+**Key Philosophy:**
+- **Type-safe everything** - From routing to server functions, full TypeScript coverage
+- **Client-first development** - Familiar React patterns without complex server/client boundaries
+- **Vite-powered** - Instant HMR and blazing fast builds
+- **Framework-agnostic server functions** - Not tied to React Server Components

+This README explores TanStack Start's unique features through real code examples from our demo projects (`start/` and `start2/`), comparing them with Next.js to help you understand when to choose each framework.

 ## 🔹 Routing (TanStack Router)

 ### `createFileRoute()` → Type-Safe Route Definition